This is the third entry in our “Top 10″ list for you to consider when communicating with our office and applying.

 I understand the temptation to copy four or five different parties on the same email, but most often this only leads to delays in getting a response.
 I know my inclination when I see four or five people copied on an email sent to me is that I am going to let someone else answer the email.
 The problem?
 Everyone else may think the same thing and you do not get a response.

-The second piece of advice, avoiding long emails, is a tough one to explain because I know “long” is relative.
-I guess the best way I can put it is that some tasks are better done in pieces or in chunks.
+The second part, avoid long emails, is a tough one to explain because I know “long” is relative.
+I guess the best way I can put it is that some tasks are better done in pieces or in chunks if you will.
 Sometimes we get emails that are extremely long and detailed and it takes a lot of time to dig through them.
 If you have multiple questions, it might not be a bad idea to try to break them up into separate emails over a short time period.
 This will allow us to respond in a more efficient manner.

 This series of “top 10 tips” is an example of what I am talking about.
 At first I was going to post a single entry with all 10 tips in it.
 Then I thought about my own behavior – I tend to only glance at really long emails in my personal Gmail account.